lemlac/mulem/docs/reference.md

 ### match / case

+Enum/exception branching.
 Exhaustive by default. `case _ then` for the default case.
+The indentation of each `case` must be the same as the starting `match`.

 ```mu
 match self